Honest Comparison · Written By A Broker Who Uses Both

 Minimal.
 Crexi Pro does include some tenant data and contact information for properties in their database.
 But Crexi's core product is the marketplace and transaction layer, not prospecting.
 The tenant data is a feature inside a larger platform, not the main event.

-SCAYLED doesn't list properties, manage offers, or run deal rooms.
+Honest constraint: SCAYLED does not list properties, manage offers, or run deal rooms.
 It does one thing: turn an address into a verified contact list of nearby operators.
 The tools sit in completely different parts of the brokerage workflow.

 Feature comparison